CuBoulder/Documentation/docs/Tools/Drupal_Onboarding.md

 ### Drush

 [Drush](https://www.drush.org/latest/) is a command line utility for interacting with a Drupal site.
 It’s extremely useful and learning the commands will make development much faster.
-Since the dev site is using Lando, we must prefix all drush commands with lando, as you will see in some commands in the tiamat section.
+Since the dev site is using Lando, we must prefix all drush commands with lando, as you will see in some commands in the Sandpoint section.

 ```bash
 ddev drush cr